 - (i) From time to time, lawsuits have been filed against FAGE Greece by dairy farmers who supplied the company during the period from 2001 to 2007, claiming damages and loss of income due to alleged violations of the rules of Greek anti-trust law relating to FAGE Greece's case with the Hellenic Competition Commission, which was irrevocably closed in 2013.
-Two of these lawsuits against FAGE Greece are pending before the Athens Court of Appeal and four recently filed lawsuits are pending before the Athens Court of First Instance.
-The Group believes that the foregoing lawsuits are entirely without merit. - (ii) The Group is involved in various other legal proceedings incidental to the conduct of its business.
+One lawsuit is pending before the Supreme Court of Greece.
+A second lawsuit is pending before the Athens Court of Appeal.
+Four lawsuits filed in 2020 are pending before the Athens Court of First Instance.
+The Group is vigorously defending these lawsuits and believes they are entirely without merit and will be dismissed. - (ii) The Group is involved in various other legal proceedings incidental to the conduct of its business and its organizational structure.
 Management does not believe that the outcome of any of these other legal proceedings will have a material adverse effect on the Group's financial condition or results of operations.
 The Group maintains product liability insurance that it believes is adequate at the present time in light of the Group's prior experience.